Rohaansandhu/ChronoLift/README.md

 ## ✨ Features
 - 📊 **Track workouts** – Create workouts, add exercises, log sets, and monitor progress.
 - 🔒 **Local-first** – All data is stored locally on your device first (using Drift/SQLite).
 - ☁️ **Cloud sync (in-progress)** – Sign in with Supabase to sync your workouts across devices.
-- 🧑‍💻 **User profiles** – Manage accounts with unique UUIDs and track data per user.
-- 📈 **Workout insights** – View stats such as total sets, completed sets, and training volume.
+- 📈 **Workout insights** – View advanced stats such as total sets completed this week, top 3 most performed exercises this month, bench press volume per workout over time, and more.
 - 🛠️ **Custom routines** – Add your own exercises and design training plans.